paymentwall/paymentwall.github.io/docs/integration-checkout-onetime.md

 http://www.yourserver.com/pingback_path?uid=pwuser&goodsid=gold_membership&slength=&speriod=&type=0&ref=b1493096790&sign_version=2&sig=d94b23ba8585f29978706dd1b153ead9
 ```

-After validating the *pingback*, your server is always expected to be able to proceed the delivery process and response it with only ```OK``` in the body of *response*.
+After validating the *pingback*, your server is always expected to be able to proceed the delivery process and respond to it with only ```OK``` in the body of *response*.

 ***

 ## Client-side action

-In a most case, people require a complete payment experience, that is, the end-users can be redirected back to the original applications after making a payment.
+In most cases, a complete payment experience is required wherein the end-users can be redirected back to the original application after making a payment.

 There would be a *link* shown up in the payment successful page which is hosted by Paymentwall or our partners if you have ```success_url``` presented as [optional parameter](/apis#section-checkout-optional_parameter) while building the link of *payment page*.
 Your customers are then able to click it and go back to your applications.